robertzk/testthatsomemore/README.md

 Mocking file structures
 -----------

-On other occassions, your R package may expect certain files to be present on the file system.
+On other occasions, your R package may expect certain files to be present on the file system.
 For example, imagine you are writing [a package](https://github.com/HenrikBengtsson/R.batch) that processes batch jobs by moving files in a folder called "available" to a folder called "completed".
 These jobs are represented in some simple text format.
 You could then test your